wemiibidun/dynamic-todo-list-v2/README.md

 ## Introduction

 This project was built as an updated version to the dynamic to-do list that was initially created [here](https://github.com/wemiibidun/dynamic-todo-list) as a beginner-friendly project using vanilla JavaScript.
 This new version takes a step further with more structure and interactivity.
-It introduces category-based task types *(Personal, Work, and Study)* using prototypal inheritance, allows users to drag and drop tasks, reorder them, and ensures information remains in the localStorage, so that tasks don't disappear even after a page refresh.
+It introduces category-based task types *(Personal, Work, and Study)* using prototypal inheritance, allows users to drag and drop tasks, reorder them, and ensures information remains in the Local Storage, so that tasks don't disappear even after a page refresh.

 ---